-Member marketing creates an awareness of Molina as an option for Medicare-eligible beneficiaries including those who are dual eligible beneficiaries.
+Member marketing creates an awareness of Molina as an option for Medicare-eligible beneficiaries including those who are full dual eligible beneficiaries.
 Member marketing relies heavily on community outreach efforts primarily through community agencies serving the targeted population.
-Sales agents, brochures, billboards, physician partners, public relations and other methods are also used within the Centers for Medicare & Medicaid Services (CMS) marketing guidelines.
+Sales agents, brochures, billboards, physician partners, public relations and other methods are also used in accordance with the Centers for Medicare & Medicaid Services (CMS) marketing guidelines.